 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-Medigap plans don’t cover prescriptions, and only some New Orleans, Louisiana Medicare Advantage plans do.
-Many New Orleans residents enroll in a stand-alone Part D plan to resolve this issue and receive coverage for their prescriptions.
+Medigap plans don’t cover prescriptions; only some Medicare Advantage plans do.
+Many residents enroll in a stand-alone New Orleans, Louisiana, Part D plan to resolve this issue and receive coverage for their prescriptions.

 Wellcare is the first plan we’ll visit.
-This plan has a monthly premium of $12.90 with a $480 deductible and a three-star rating.
+This plan has a monthly premium of $12.90, a $480 deductible, and a three-star rating.
 Using this plan, you can often buy generic prescriptions for six dollars or less.

 Humana is a four-star plan with a deductible of $480.
 While its monthly premium is higher than most plans, sitting at $22.70, Humana is also known for having excellent coverage.
 With this plan, it’s possible to get generic prescriptions for a dollar or less.